 The problem- Although you provided the option to enter a conifg parameter, you do not use the value anywhere up until this point.
 Next we will show you how to do this.

 In this example, we set a default value for every new grocery that is created inside the GroceryHooksNonTransient-Class.
 We will change the code inside the beforePost-Hook like so:

 The value of a config-parameter is called by means of the static method [ModuleName].APP_CONFIG_PROXY.getConfigValue([ModuleName].[identifierToCall], [applicationName], [usedSystem]).
-The [applicationName] and the [usedSystem] are provided by the incoming request, and the identifier is the one you set earlier yourself.
+The [applicationName] and the [usedSystem] are provided by the incoming request, and the identifier is the same one you set earlier.

 The returned value is an object, which has to be type-cast to the acutal datatype you intented to use.